Sage-Bionetworks/psorcast-validation-manuscript/README.md

 ```zsh
 docker ps -a
 ```
+Using this command, it will output container that contains the saved image.
+Fetch the container ID to proceed.

 #### Fetch container ID and create Synapse Authentication:
 ```zsh
 docker exec -it <CONTAINER_ID> make authenticate PARAMS="-u <username> -p <password> -g <git_token>"